sionaravi/IT-Internship-Project/README.md

 My Summer Internship Project:

-A simple inventory app that work only with HTML and JS without the needed of backend service Here is the link: https://optusbankinventory.w3spaces.com/item.html
+A simple inventory app that work only with HTML, CSS and JavaScript.